boytchev/etudes/index.md

 This is a repository for the source code of various 3D programlets.

 ### Happy New Year [Three.js]
-A small, not quite polished, New Year greeting card for all Three.js-ers.
+A small animated New Year greeting card for all Three.js-ers.
 [Live demo](threejs/happy-new-year.html).

 ### Interference [WebGL]
 Interference is the phenomenon when two or more waves interfere and create patterns of reinforced or cancelled displacements.
 This model overlaps bluish sine waves and reddish cosine waves [Live demo](webgl/interference.html).